The Harmonic Quantum Szil\'ard Engine: Discussion

 It is then unclear to what extent the results of the present paper carry over.
-An ensemble of quantum Szil\'ard engines and demons would be required to reliably extract any useful work, as there would be a non-zero probability for any single demon to couple the piston to any external device the wrong way around.
+An ensemble of quantum Szil\'ard engines and demons would be required to reliably extract any useful work, as there would be a non-zero probability for any single demon to inaccurately determine the location of the particle and therefore to install the piston in an orientation that cannot extract energy.
 Also, without fully projecting the particle onto one side of the well or the other, the isothermal expansion during the last stage of the thermodynamic cycle would be incomplete, and the amount of useful work extracted during the first cycle would be less than in the case of a strong measurement.
 These generalizations suggest that one should define `weak information' and average over the ensemble to investigate the trade-off between average work performed and weak information garnered and erased.
 We leave the extension of the thermodynamic analysis to this weak domain to future investigation.